tzolov/mcp-annotations/README.md

-# MCP Method Module
+# MCP Annotations

-The MCP Method module is part of the Java MCP SDK, providing annotation-based method handling for Model Context Protocol (MCP) servers.
-This module enables developers to easily create and register methods for handling MCP operations using simple annotations.
+The MCP Annotations project provides annotation-based method handling for Model Context Protocol (MCP) servers in Java.
+This project consists of two main modules:

+1. **mcp-annotations** - Core annotations and method handling for MCP operations
+2. **spring-ai-mcp-annotations** - Spring AI integration for MCP annotations

 ## Overview

+The MCP Annotations project enables developers to easily create and register methods for handling MCP operations using simple annotations.
+It provides a clean, declarative approach to implementing MCP server functionality, reducing boilerplate code and improving maintainability.

+### Core Module (mcp-annotations)

-The MCP Method module provides a set of annotations and callback implementations for three primary MCP operations:
+The core module provides a set of annotations and callback implementations for three primary MCP operations:

 1. **Complete** - For auto-completion functionality in prompts and URI templates
 2. **Prompt** - For generating prompt messages
 3. **Resource** - For accessing resources via URI templates

 Each operation type has both synchronous and asynchronous implementations, allowing for flexible integration with different application architectures.

+### Spring Integration Module (spring-ai-mcp-annotations)

+The Spring integration module provides seamless integration with Spring AI and Spring Framework applications.
+It handles Spring-specific concerns such as AOP proxies and integrates with Spring AI's model abstractions.

 ## Key Components